LucasDesport/tiam-fr/docs/energy-sectors/commercial.md

 ## Technologies and energies to decarbonize the commercial sector

-Commercial energy demands can be satisfied by multiple technologies including heat pumps, and processed with numerous energies including gas, coal, electricity, bioenergy, and oil products.
+Commercial demand for lighting can be satisfied mostly by electricity through mercury lamps, incandescent lamps, halogen lamps, and different types of fluorescent lamps.
+Another traditional option is to use kerosene for lighting.
+For

 ## References